Is it not true that Melbourne’s best cocktails are always hidden and almost always found on the other end of a flight of stairs?

 Address: 1 Malthouse Ln, Melbourne

-Eau de Vie is by far the most famous hidden, but not so secret bars on this list.
+Another of Melbourne’s best bars to make our list is Eau de Vie.
+This one is by far the most famous hidden, but not so secret bar on this list.
 Very aptly located in Malthouse Lane, this cocktail bar with a whiskey focus is a Melbourne institution.

 The philosophy behind Eau de Vie is to deliver incredible experiences.
 Accordingly, every aspect of Eau de Vie is designed to impress from the expert and theatrical bar staff to the extensive illustrated cocktail list.
 Be prepared to wait beyond the unmarked door on any given night of the week.
 Once seated, you’ll receive a veritable tome of cocktails; replete with diagrams and stories.